michaeltouati/ESVM/paper.md

 # Provided academic cases

 Four well-known Plasma Physics academic cases are provided with ESVM :
-1) the emission of an electrostatic wakefield by a Gaussian (in space and velocity-space) electron beam drifting at a mean velocity higher than the plasma electron thermal velocity; cf. \autoref{fig:electrostatic-wakefield}
+1) the emission of an electrostatic wakefield by a Gaussian electron drifting at a velocity greater than the plasma electron thermal velocity; cf. \autoref{fig:electrostatic-wakefield}
 2) the linear Landau damping of an electrostatic wave; cf. \autoref{fig:linear-landau-damping},
 3) the non-linear Landau damping of an electrostatic wave; cf. \autoref{fig:non-linear-landau-damping} and
 3) the two-stream instability; cf. \autoref{fig:two-stream-instability}.

-For each Academic case, an example of input deck is provided together with the corresponding simulation result plots that the code typically generates.
+For each academic case, an example of input deck is provided together with the corresponding simulation result plots that the code typically generates.
 For 1), 2) and 3), the simulation is initialized assuming a non-drifting collisionless plasma at Maxwell-Boltzmann equilibrium
 \begin{equation}
   \label{MaxwellBoltzmannEquilibrium}
   \displaystyle \left \{